ltorkia/ircserv/README.md

 # IRC Server 42 Project: [EN SUBJECT](https://github.com/ltorkia/ircserv/blob/main/fr.subject.pdf)

-This project involves developing an IRC server in C++ 98, designed to handle multiple clients simultaneously while respecting the IRC protocol standards.
+This project involves developing an **IRC server** in **C++ 98**, designed to handle multiple clients simultaneously while respecting the IRC protocol standards.
 The goal is to implement a lightweight, efficient, and modular server with robust error handling and non-blocking operations.

 ---

 ## **Project Overview**

+### Objectives :
-- Develop an IRC server running on TCP/IP.
+- Develop an **IRC server** running on **TCP/IP**.
-- Support multiple simultaneous clients without blocking.
+- Support **multiple simultaneous clients** without blocking.
-- Provide essential IRC functionalities, such as authentication, private messaging, and channel management.
+- Provide essential **IRC functionalities**, such as authentication, private messaging, and channel management.
-- Ensure compliance with a reference IRC client like irssi.
+- Ensure compliance with a **reference IRC client** like `irssi`.

 **Execution :**
 ```bash